Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/samples/policy/README.md

 ---

-# Attestation Samples for the Microsoft Azure Attestation client library for C++
+# Policy Samples for the Microsoft Azure Attestation client library for C++

-These code samples show common scenario operations for the Attestation APIs within the Azure Attestation client library.
+These code samples show how to set and reset attestation policies using the Attestation client library.

 ## Sample Requirements